Where are the most beautiful Cotswold villages? Check out our map and list of the prettiest Cotswold villages, England.

 Best accommodation in the Lower/Upper Slaughter:

+Top places to visit Cotswold villages?
 Within the district of Stroud, Gloucestershire, you will find this quaint market town.
 It’s located right on the southern fringe of the Cotswolds, and while a quiet place to visit, it’s certainly not lacking in appeal.
 In fact, you will find the long, and stretching Cotswold Way footpath runs through this Cotswold village, which makes it an integral part of any avid hiking trip.

 Known for being home to an array of art galleries and local businesses, its quiet country charm doesn’t mean that it’s completely isolated.
 It’s only five miles away from the M5, which makes for quick work and leisure access when you need it without the deafening motorway sounds.

 We strongly recommend visiting the local markets, as well as sampling some of the delicious treats you are sure to find on your journey.
 If you’re walking the trail, you’re certainly going to need them.